 - Screening and fencing

-The two most common types of wire mesh are: welded wire mesh or woven wire mesh.
+The two most common types of wire mesh are welded wire mesh and woven wire mesh.
 As the names suggest, welded wire mesh has intersecting rows and columns of parallel wires that are welded together at the intersection, while woven wire mesh has an array of intersecting wires woven over and under the perpendicular wires to create a stable sheet.

 Perforated metal, also known as perforated sheet, perforated plate, or perforated screen, is a form of metal grating that is created from sheet metal punched or stamped in order to create a specified pattern of holes.
 It is commonly made from stainless steel, carbon steel, or aluminum and is formed from several different metal fabrication processes.
 These include rotary pin perforation, die and punch perforation, and laser perforation.